 - CRM 75: Determination of tobacco-specific nitrosamines in cigarette mainstream smoke by LC-MS/MS (2012, amended 2014).

 - CRM 78: Determination of Selected Phenolic Compounds in Mainstream Cigarette Smoke by HPLC-FLD (2014, updated 2018).

 - CRM 83: Determination of Ammonia in Mainstream Cigarette Smoke by Ion Chromatography (2016)

 CRMs can now be delivered within a two-year time frame and are suitable to be put forward for full ISO standardisation.
-Any learning gained during CRM development is shared in discussion and provided within the finished CRM with detailed guidance notes; recorded in meeting minutes and often published in more detail in accompanying scientific papers as listed below:
+Any learning gained during CRM development is shared in discussion and provided within the finished CRM with detailed guidance notes; recorded in meeting minutes and often published in more detail in accompanying scientific papers or CORESTA technical reports as listed below:

 - Intorp, M., Purkis, S., Wagstaff, W., 2011.
 Determination of selected volatiles in cigarette mainstream smoke: the CORESTA 2009 collaborative study and recommended method; Beiträge Tabakforsch.
 Int.
 24(5) 243-251.

 - Intorp, M., Purkis, S., Wagstaff, W., 2012.
 Determination of carbonyl compounds in cigarette mainstream smoke: the CORESTA 2010 collaborative study and recommended method; Beiträge Tabakforsch.
 Int.
 25(2) 361-374.

 - Intorp, M., Purkis, S., Wagstaff, W., 2012.
 Determination of tobacco specific nitrosamines in cigarette mainstream smoke: the CORESTA 2011 collaborative study; Beiträge Tabakforsch.
 Int.
 25(4) 507-519.